theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiameta_panel.md

 ### Workflow Tasks

 ??? task "`read_QC_trim`: Read Quality Trimming, Adapter Removal, Quantification, and Identification"

     `read_QC_trim` is a sub-workflow within TheiaMeta that removes low-quality reads, low-quality regions of reads, and sequencing adapters to improve data quality.
 It uses a number of tasks, described below.

     **Read quality trimming**

     Either `trimmomatic` or `fastp` can be used for read-quality trimming.
 Trimmomatic is used by default.
 Both tools trim low-quality regions of reads with a sliding window (with a window size of `trim_window_size`), cutting once the average quality within the window falls below `trim_quality_trim_score`.
-They will both discard the read if it is trimmed below `trim_minlen`.
+They will both discard the read if it is trimmed below `trim_min_length`.

+    By default, the trim_min_length is set to 75 bp.
+This is likely _too high_ for data generated using the Illumina VSP panel.
+We recommend setting this parameter to `50` in this case.

-    If fastp is selected for analysis, fastp also implements the additional read-trimming steps indicated below:
+    If fastp is selected for analysis, fastp also implements the additional read-trimming parameters indicated below:

     | **Parameter** | **Explanation** |
     | --- | --- |